 You need to assess your employees’ current performance and determine whether it is adequate for you to achieve the goals that you have outlined.
 This will help you understand the knowledge gaps in your workforce and train and reskill existing employees according to your firm’s needs.
 It will also help you determine if you need to hire new employees or create new roles.

-After identifying the knowledge gaps existing in your workplace, you need to do a skills gap analysis.
+After identifying the knowledge gaps existing in your workplace, you need to do an analysis.
 Here are a few steps that can help you do so.

 1. Identify the key performance indicators